La clemenza di Tito (Mysliveček)

 La clemenza di Tito ("The Clemency of Titus") is an 18th-century Italian opera in 3 acts by the Czech composer Josef Mysliveček.
-It was composed to a libretto by the Italian poet Metastasio that was first performed in 1734 with music of Antonio Caldara.
+It was composed to a libretto by the Italian poet Metastasio that was first performed in Vienna in 1734 with music of Antonio Caldara.
 For a performance in the 1770s, it would only be expected that a libretto of such age would be abbreviated and altered to suit contemporary operatic taste (similar to the setting of the same text by Wolfgang Amadeus Mozart).
 The cuts and changes in the text made for the 1774 performance of Mysliveček's opera are not attributable.
-All of Mysliveček's operas are of the serious type in Italian language referred to as opera seria.
+All of Mysliveček's operas are of the serious type in Italian language referred to as opera seria and would usually feature the designation dramma per musica in librettos.
+Between the 1740s and 1760s, the Metastasio text of 1734 was set with some frequency, but the Mysliveček setting was the last one prepared for a public opera theater before the Mozart setting of 1791.

 Performance history

 The opera was first performed at the Teatro San Benedetto in Venice for the carnival season of 1774, no later than 5 February.
 In spite of a distinguished cast, the production was one of the composer's few operatic failures, perhaps due to the pressure of composing music for two different operas during the same operatic season (he also provided music for Antigona for Turin during the same carnival operatic season).
 The production was also disrupted by a fire in the Teatro San Benedetto that was reported in the Venetian press.